DavidWells/awesome-stoicism/README.md

 - **Ryan Holiday** Bad companies are destroyed by crisis.
 Good companies survive them.
 Great individuals, like great companies, find a way to transform weakness into strength.
 - **Ryōkan** Why do you so earnestly seek the truth in distant places?
 Look for delusion and truth in the bottom of your own hearts.
 - **Sam Altman** Don't let jerks live rent-free in your head.
+- **Sam Yang** Ego and mastery exist on opposite ends of the same continuum.
+The more one leans towards ego, the further one is from mastery.
 - **Scott Peck** The truth is that our finest moments are most likely to occur when we are feeling deeply uncomfortable, unhappy, or unfulfilled.
 For it is only in such moments, propelled by our discomfort, that we are likely to step out of our ruts and start searching for different ways or truer answers.
 M.
 - **Seneca** There’s no difference between the one and the other - you didn’t exist and you won’t exist - you’ve got no concern with either period.
 As it is with a play, so it is with life - what matters is not how long the acting lasts, but how good it is.
 It is not important at what point you stop.
 Stop wherever you will - only make sure that you round it off with a good ending.
 - **Seneca** There are times when even to live is an act of bravery.
 So there is the comforting thing about extremities of pain: if you feel it too much you are bound to stop feeling it.
 The love of power or money or luxurious living are not the only things which are guided by popular thinking.
 We take our cue from people’s thinking even in the way we feel pain.
 Another thing which will help you is to turn your mind to other thoughts and that way get away from your suffering.
 Call to mind things which you have done that have been upright or courageous; run over in your mind the finest parts you have played.
 "But my illness has taken me away from my duties and won’t allow me to achieve anything."
 It is your body, not your mind as well, that is in the grip of ill health.